-In each case, possible ties are broken in favor of Server 1.
-The numerical results are depicted in Fig. 8.
-On the x-axis is the offered load ρ , and the y-axis corresponds to the mean delay relative to the mean delay with Greedy.
-FPI, the only policy that consciously takes into account also the anticipated future arrivals shows superior performance when $\rho \rightarrow 1$.
+Possible ties are broken in favor of Server 1.
+The numerical results are depicted in Fig. 6.
+On the x-axis is the offered load $\rho$ , and the y-axis corresponds to the mean delay relative to the mean delay with Greedy.
+We can make two observations: (i) the optimal static policies are inferior to dynamic policies, and (ii) FPI, the only policy that consciously takes into account the anticipated future arrivals, shows a superior performance.